- May 21, 2026

 During a drought, the demand can exceed the supply, so the county does not guarantee reclaimed water the way it guarantees potable water.

-Reclaimed water is not subject to the water shortage order except when the reclaimed water is blended with another water source, such as a well or a lake.
+Purely reclaimed water is not subject to the water shortage order, but when blended with another water source, such as a well or a lake, it is.

 For example, unless they have a use outside of aesthetics, fountains in ponds and lakes are only allowed to run for four hours per day.